bobluppes/graaf/docs/docs/examples/example-basics/transport-example.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Network Example
+This example showcases graph traversal and shortest path algorithms in an undirected graph network.
+As such, it demonstrates the usage of the following classes and algorithms:
-The undirected_graph implemented in `graaf::undirected_graph`
+- The undirected_graph implemented in `graaf::undirected_graph`
-The shortest path algorithms implemented in `graaf::algorithm::bfs_shortest_path` and `graaf::algorithm::dijkstra_shortest_path`
+- The shortest path algorithm implemented in `graaf::algorithm::get_shortest_path`
-The graph traversal implemented in `graaf::algorithm::graph_traversal`
+- The graph traversal implemented in `graaf::algorithm::graph_traversal`

 Using the following graph: